vshantam/ProductRecommendation/README.md

 <b>MACHINE LEARNING</b>

 It is one of the applications of machine learning.it Recommends the similar products based on users choice that he enters.<br>
-This aplication is based on the electronics based products and to build this dataset i have made a dummy dataset of my own.This datasets does not belongs to any e commerce websites.
+This aplication is based on the electronics based products and to build this dataset i have made a dummy dataset of my own.This datasets does not belongs to any e-commerce websites.

 <h2> CONTENTS </h2>